Contact infoScience, Technology and Culture, Business Statistics

 The statistics have been compiled annually since 1984, but in 2016 they have undergone restructuring, which affects the number of the total number of guests in the museums.
 The state museums and the stat recognized museums continues unchanged.

 The statistic is yearly and it shows the number of visitors inclusive children and young people under 18 years.
 Furthermore it gather information about yearly opening hours.
+From 2022, the statistic also show the number of volunteers, hours worked by volunteers and the total admission revenue (incl. annual passes), as well as the number of events outside the premises of the museum and online events (live-streamed) and participants in the two type of events.
 The museums have different categories and the statistic delivers a time series on the number of visitors since 1984.

 Annual electronic questionnaires answered by the individual museums.
 The statistics on museums is validated and corrected at the micro level i.e. the individual museums.
 If a museum has large fluctuations in the number of visitors contacted the museum for a clarification of the cause.